mathewlippincott/headfullofair/_pages/balloons.md

-I've been making small balloons out of thin plastics welded together with heat, glues, and tapes since 2008.
+I've been making small balloons out of thin plastics welded together with heat, glues, and tapes since 2008, and recently commercialized [Airpup](/airpup).
 I have a passion for solar hot air balloons, and got into using and designing tethered balloons for environmental monitoring and communications through [Grassroots Mapping](http://grassrootsmapping.org/).
 I haven’t flown in a balloon of my own, yet."

 gallery:
  - url: ../assets/images/balloons/ballonwjake.png